brick/brick/README.md

 Brick\DateTime
 --------------

-A powerful set of immutable classes to handle dates and times.
-Although PHP has a native `DateTime` class, it misses several simple concepts like an isolated date or time, known as `LocalDate` and `LocalTime`, or a date/time without a time zone, known as `LocalDateTime`.
+A powerful set of immutable classes to work with dates and times.
+Although PHP has a native `DateTime` class, it lacks many simple concepts like `LocalDate`, `LocalTime`, etc.

+The classes offer up to a nanosecond precision, where the native API has a 1 second precision.

+The date-time API also offers a configurable `Clock` that you can set in your automated tests.

-This component is heavily inspired by the JSR-310 API from Java.
+This component follows an important part of the JSR 310 (Date and Time API) specification from Java.
+Don't expect an exact match of class and method names though, as many differences exist for technical or practical reasons.

 Brick\DependencyInjection
 -------------------------